2 Principles of Data Visualization

 )

-The name argument sets the legend title, and the labels argument determines the labels that show up in the legend.
-Figure 2.17 shows the result of these changes.
+The name argument sets the legend title, and the labels argument specifies the labels that show up in the legend.
+Figure 2.16 shows the result of these changes.

-Figure 2.17: Drought visualization with changes made to the legend text
+Figure 2.16: The drought visualization with changes to the legend text

-Rather than D0, D1, D2, D3, and D4, we now have the legend text Abnormally Dry, Moderate Drought, Severe Drought, Extreme Drought, and Exceptional Drought.
+Rather than D0, D1, D2, D3, and D4, the legend text now reads Abnormally Dry, Moderate Drought, Severe Drought, Extreme Drought, and Exceptional Drought — much more user-friendly categories.

 The Complete Visualization Code